autorope/donkeycar/docs/utility/donkey.md

 ```

 * Run on the host computer or the robot
-* Uses the image records from --tub dir path given
+* Uses the image records from `--tub` dir path given
-* Creates a movie given by --out.
-Codec is infered from file extension.
-Default: tub_movie.mp4
+* Creates a movie given by `--out`.
+Codec is inferred from file extension.
+Default: `tub_movie.mp4`
-* Optional argument to specify a different config.py other than default: config.py
+* Optional argument to specify a different `config.py` other than default: `config.py`